 If you aren’t married, you file as single.
 In some cases, single people and those that are considered unmarried for tax purposes may file as head of household.

 Step 2: Consider Your Types of Income

-Step 3: Figure Taxable Income
+Step 3: Calculate Deductions and Taxable Income

-Adding these up on line 36 gives you the total adjustments.
+Using Schedule 1, you may be able to reduce your income with the help of contributions to a traditional IRA, student loan interest, self-employment deductions, and other expenses.
+Adding these up on line 22 of Schedule 1 gives you the total adjustments.
 Your Adjusted Gross Income (AGI) is then calculated by subtracting the adjustments from your total income.